aloysiuschan/us_income/README.md

 First, I use some visualizations to explore the data.
 76.1% of individuals in the sample do not earn more than US$50000 a year (this serves as the baseline accuracy against which I will compare a machine learning model's accuracy later).
 The probability of earning more than US$50000 a year differs across variables such as sex and race; for example, men are more likely to earn more than US$50000 a year than women.

 Next, I recode the infrequent categories of all categorical variables to 'Others'.
 I define an infrequent category as one which occurs less than 5% of the time.
-I carry out this recoding exercise to avoid having too many variables after one-hot encoding the categorical variables.
+I carry out this recoding exercise to avoid having overly-sparse variables after one-hot encoding the categorical variables.

 After one-hot encoding the categorical variables, I conduct principal components analysis and add the first 3 principal components to the dataset, in the hope that they may serve as useful features for the machine learning model later.
 A correlation plot reveals that the first principal component is the feature most strongly correlated with the target variable (correlation coefficient = 0.47).